amirmohamad-ux/pokemon-size/README.md

-# pokemon-size
+# pokemon-size-api
-detail of Pokemon
+it's for learn more about api